Treatment Center for Thoracic Conditions

 - Axillary Hyperhidrosis: Arm pits

-- Plantar Hyperhidrosis: Bottoms of the feet.
+- Plantar Hyperhidrosis: Bottoms of the feet

-Video Assisted Thoracic Surgery (VATS) bilateral sympathectomy is a minimally invasive procedure that treats hyperhidrosis.
-Using small incisions, a camera is placed into the chest and a clip is placed on the sympathetic chain.

-This eliminates the condition and the sweating stops immediately.
+The current recognized standard of care for the surgical treatment of Hyperhidrosis is a Video Assisted Thoracic Surgery (VATS) bilateral sympathectomy.
+VATS bilateral sympathectomy is a minimally invasive procedure that treats hyperhidrosis.
+Using small incisions, a camera is placed into the chest and a clip is placed on the sympathetic chain, eliminating the condition and the sweating stops immediately.

 This procedure is very effective with an extremely low complication rate and rapid recovery.
 Most patients leave the hospital in less than 24 hours and the recovery time is less than two weeks.